feagi/feagi-core/crates/feagi-hal/STATUS.md

 ✅ **Extensible** - 2-3 days to add new platforms
 ✅ **Well-documented** - Comprehensive guides and examples

-**feagi-embedded is the foundation for universal embedded neural processing!** 🚀
+**feagi-hal is the foundation for universal embedded neural processing!** 🚀

 ---